GestionAIR/cowboy.js/README.md

 - **LogBar** : displays a status bar in the bottom of the screen
 - **Toggles** : toggles visibility of an element
+- **Select Load Data** : auto loader data into a select element (usefull with an Ajax Transaction with data coming from database)

 ## License